SPS-DRVN/gcp-gis-streaming/readme.md

 ## 1. Ingesting shapefiles into bigquery
 In order to draw map with FSA boundaries we need to ingest the geography datatype.
-1. find the .shp file of the Toronto FSAs
+1. find the .shp file of the Toronto FSAs(this can be found in [open data toronto](https://www.toronto.ca/city-government/data-research-maps/open-data/))
 2. import geopandas and bigquery client
+3. Create credentials in your application from the service account file.
+Mount the service key to create a service object with a bigquery client.
+4. Create an empty table in BigQuery.
-3. read the .shp file using geo pandas and upload geo dataframe to bigquery using bigquery client
+5. read the .shp file using geo pandas and upload geo dataframe to bigquery by specifying bigquery table name using bigquery client.

 ## 2. Simulate movement data and stream it to bigquery